PartitionContrastiveLearning/PCL/README.md

 ## Dataset Description

 We provide hypergraph datasets at **URL**.
+We provide
+- Each dataset's feature, node label, and hyperedge information.
-Refer to README file in dataset folder.
+- Each dataset's partitioned hypergraph (DBLP: $|\mathcalbf{P}|$) Refer to README file in dataset folder.

 ## Code Description

+In this repository, we provide source codes for
+- Obtaining performance on proposed task 1 (hyperedge disambiguation)
+- Obtaining performance on proposed task 2 (local clustering)

 ### Hyperparameters